-Within the South 24th Street business district sits a small cafe that has operated as such for nearly 100 years.
-Located at 5110 S 24th St, the small building was constructed in 1905.
-While I’m not aware of its primary purpose, it had been a series of cafes from the 1930’s until present.
-They included Dot’s, Benny’s, Shorty’s and finally Maltini’s Cafe which closed in 1950.
+The small building at 5110 S. 24th Street was constructed in 1905 and has operated as a cafe for almost a century.
+While I’m not aware of its primary purpose, it had been a series of cafes from the 1930s until present.
+They included Dot’s, Benny’s, Shorty’s, and finally Maltini’s Cafe, which closed in 1950.

-The revolving door of names would stop in 1951 when Lucille (Lou) Spreitz purchased it and opened the Home Cafe.
+The revolving door of names would stop in 1951 when Lucille “Lou” Spreitzer purchased it and opened the Home Cafe.
 Aunt Lou was born Lucille Humfeld in Fairbury in 1906.
-She moved to Omaha in 1922 and married Joseph Spreitzer who worked for Metropolitan Utilities District.
-Lou would go on to eventually find work in the lard refinery department in the South Omaha meat packing houses where she remained for 12 years.
+She moved to Omaha in 1922 and married Joseph Spreitzer, who worked for Metropolitan Utilities District.
+Lou would go on to eventually find work in the lard refinery department in the South Omaha meatpacking houses, where she remained for 12 years.

 While Joe had initially wanted to open a hamburger stand, Lou convinced him to instead open another cafe in this location when it went up for sale in 1951.
-Together they opened Home Cafe though Lou was in charge.
+While they opened Home Cafe together, Lou was in charge.

-Beloved by her customers, employees and community alike, Aunt Lou was particularly fond of children whom she would often give free ice cream on a hot day.
-While she sold the Home Cafe in 1968 it would live on and remains open today.
-Meanwhile she would remain in the restaurant business operating both the Trucker’s Cafe and Lounge at Lake Manawa, and Lou’s Grill at 21st and Q Streets.
-After her Joe passed away in 1975, she retired.
+Beloved by her customers, employees, and community alike, Aunt Lou was particularly fond of children, whom she would often give free ice cream on a hot day.
+While she sold the Home Cafe in 1968, it would live on and remain open for decades more.
+Meanwhile, she would remain in the restaurant business, operating both the Trucker’s Cafe and Lounge at Lake Manawa and Lou’s Grill at 21st and Q Street.
+After Joe passed away in 1975, she retired.
 Aunt Lou passed away just three years later in 1978.

 Please feel free to comment to share your thoughts and memories.